canonical/lxd/doc/reference/storage_zfs.md

    automatically rename any removed but still referenced object to a random deleted/ path and keep it until such time the references are gone and it can safely be removed.
+ - Note that LXD will assume it has full control over the ZFS pool or dataset.
+   It is recommended to not maintain any non-LXD owned filesystem entities in a LXD ZFS pool or dataset since LXD might delete them.

+### Limitations

  - ZFS as it is today doesn't support delegating part of a pool to a container user.
 Upstream is actively working on this.
  - ZFS doesn't support restoring from snapshots other than the latest